Taixi-CHEN/Taixi-Chen.github.io/_pages/about.md

 ---
 I am Taixi Chen, a CS PhD student at the State University of New York at Binghamton, advised by <a href="https://www.binghamton.edu/computer-science/people/profile.html?id=nguo1"> Prof. Nancy L. Guo</a>.
 I received my first class honours B.S. degree in Computer Science and Technology from Hong Kong Baptist University, advised by <a href="https://www.comp.hkbu.edu.hk/~ymc/"> Prof. Cheung Yiu-ming</a>.

-<span style="color: blue;"> My current research interests are: 1) Next-Generation Foundation Model for Solving Medical Problems.
+<span style="color: Green;"> My current research interests are: 1) Next-Generation Foundation Model for Solving Medical Problems.
 2) Robustness of the Multimodal Model.
 3) Innovative Deep Clustering and Similarity Metric. </span> Anyone interested in me, please feel free to contact me!

 ---